sciZer0/7/v/README.md

 In DeFi as it is being made for now, there are also fundamental problems.

-Specifically, these 2 ones,
+Specifically, these 2 fundamental problems,

-* for now, state and logic of a DApp are in the same place, so a code bug can (often does) result in losing funds
+* for now, state and logic of a DApp are in the same place, so a code bug can (often does) result in losing funds of users

-* for now, necessary upgrades of a DApp involve multisigs that can (often does) result in rug-pulling, i.e. again in losing funds.
+* for now, necessary upgrades of a DApp involve multisigs that can (often does) result in rug-pulling, i.e. again in losing funds of users.

 In order to solve these 2 fundamental problems DeFi should be made in another way, and this is beyond the scope of this paper.